UK retail footfall records first annual decline since 2019

 Already have an account?
 Sign in

-While overall spending remains subdued, the use of Buy Now, Pay Later (BNPL) services has increased, particularly among older shoppers, with adoption among 55–64-year-olds more than doubling over the past year.
+Consumer confidence slipped two points to -19 in September, reflecting ongoing pressure from interest rate rises and living costs.
+Despite this, Buy Now, Pay Later (BNPL) use continues to grow, particularly among older shoppers, with usage among 55–64-year-olds more than doubling over the past year.